WebAhead/master-reference/curriculum-planning/planning-weeks.md

 _If you come into difficulties incorporating the topics listed under the [curriculum overview](https://github.com/foundersandcoders/master-reference/blob/master/coursebook/general/curriculum-overview.md) for your week, ping one of our [reviewers](https://github.com/foundersandcoders/master-reference/blob/master/CONTRIBUTING.md) and we can discuss whether it should be re-distributed._

-**Break down what the student will need for the project into component topics and assign them to slots in the week structure.**
+**Break down what the student will need for the project into component topics and assign them to slots in the week structure with a scope of what will be covered.**

 The week structure can be found [here](https://github.com/foundersandcoders/master-reference/issues/27#issuecomment-267200575) with the timings for workshops, morning challenges, research topics & external speaker slots to fill.
 Try to keep to the schedule as much as you can.
 Only negotiate if it significantly effects your week.